MDaly27/ReplyCheck-Add-in/README.md

 - Automatically identifies emails that may require a 'reply all' response.
 - Enhances communication clarity by ensuring the appropriate inclusion of recipients in email threads.
-- Seamlessly integrates into the Outlook interface, providing users with real-time suggestions for optimal email responses.

 ## Getting Started

 To get started with the ReplyCheck Add-in, follow these simple steps:

 1. Clone the repository to your local machine.
-2. Install the add-in in your Outlook application.
+2. Install and activate the add-in in your Outlook application.
-3. Activate the add-in in your Outlook settings.
 4. Enjoy improved email communication efficiency with ReplyCheck!

 ## Feedback